 This will only be invoked if filename returns non-None from file_tracer().
 It's an error to return None from this method.

-Returns a FileReporter object to use to report on filename.
+Returns a FileReporter object to use to report on filename, or the string "python" to have coverage.py treat the file as Python.